techservicesillinois/aws-enterprise-vpc/README.md

 1. Set `AWS_PROFILE` if needed (see above).

 2. Deploy the `global` environment first.
-This creates resources which apply to the entire AWS account.
+This creates resources which apply to the entire AWS account rather than to a single VPC.

        cd global
        terraform init